Associate Degree Nursing (ADN)

 At least 90% of graduates will find employment as a registered nurse within 6-12 months of graduation.

-For information about this program, including Eligibility Requirements, Curriculum Requirements, a Sample Applicant Rating Scale, Estimated Expenses for Students, and the Application for Admission to the ADN Program, please view NEMCC’s ADN Student Information Packet.
+For information about this program, including Eligibility Requirements, Curriculum Requirements, a Sample Applicant Rating Scale, Estimated Expenses for Students, and the Application for Admission to the ADN Program, please view NEMCC’s ADN Student Information and Application Packet.

 ADN Program Applications must be received by April 1st to be considered for fall admission.
 If you are not a current student of the college, please also apply to the college (http://www.nemcc.edu/future_students/admissions/) Rating and ranking of applicants will be done the last two weeks of May.
 Applicants will receive notification of their standing by mid June.